EOxServer/eoxserver/docs/sphinx/en/rfc/rfc17.rst

 SW components (MapServer and GDAL).
 The list of allowed formats can be fount at http://www.gdal.org/formats_list.html.

-Although the source format (i.e., the actual format of the stored data) could be determined for each coverage individually at runtime it is preferable to store this information in the database for sake of the performance.
+Although the source format (i.e. the actual format of the stored data) could be determined for each coverage individually at runtime it is preferable to store this information in the database for performance reasons.

-The actual native (default) format announced by the WCS 2.0.1 compliant coverage description can differ from the source format as not every source format can be used as output format.
+The actual native format announced by the WCS 2.0.1 compliant coverage description can differ from the source format as not every source format can be used as output format.